 History of the Kirk

 The Kirk of Kildaire, Presbyterian was started by lay people living in Cary with worship services beginning in late 1977.
-At the beginning, the congregation met in private homes, schools, and wherever it could find space for a growing congregation.
+The first service was held on December 4, 1977 at the MacGregor Downs Youth Center.
 In mid-1978, the Kirk started meeting in the real estate sales office for the Kildaire Farms Planned Unit Development here at 200 High Meadow Drive.

 The meeting place had to be set up and ready for the 10:30 am worship service, and then dismantled and prepared for commercial use by 12 o’clock.

 Preachers for these Sunday services were recruited from the Greater Raleigh Area churches.
 The first full-time Kirk minister was called and installed in mid-1979 for the purpose of organizing the church.